 The Shift to Holistic Admission

 However, things have changed.
 Over the past decade, more and more students have graduated from high school with higher GPAs – nearly 40% of graduating seniors have an “A” average – and as the test prep industry has grown, the number of students with top test scores has tripled.
-So many colleges have moved to a process in which they consider other factors.
+So many colleges have moved to a process in which they consider other factors – sometimes they strongly consider them.
 This is called holistic admission, and it allows college admission offices to build a well-rounded class, filled with students who are deeply talented or involved in one or two specific areas, and/or who have overcome significant struggles to achieve academic or personal success.

 Well-rounded isn’t the goal anymore.

-Holistic admission gives the colleges the opportunity to look at the student as a whole, not just their grades and test scores.
-Colleges that practice a holistic admission process think more about how each student will contribute to their campus community.
+Holistic admission gives colleges the opportunity to look at the student as a whole, not just their grades and test scores.
+Colleges that practice a holistic admission process – and that’s most of them these days – think more about how each student will contribute to their campus community.
 This broader review process gives students an opportunity to tell their story, how they’ve developed their interests and talents, and who they aspire to be in the future.
 The process certainly benefits students who are good writers and storytellers.

 However, students who have top grades and test scores (and their parents) sometimes feel frustrated by this seeming change in emphasis.
 As hard as you’ve worked for those top grades and test scores, you may be disappointed that they won’t guarantee you’ll be admitted to your dream college.
 As you’ll hear in the video above, colleges have had to move to holistic admissions and look at factors other than grades and test scores.